Special Educational Needs and Disabilities (SEND)

 Teaching assistant support is allocated to provide additional support for specific pupils when and where possible, as well as to target identified groups of students.
 Children have the opportunity to attend lunchtime clubs which include a literacy and numeracy club.

 A specialist teacher also works with specific pupils requiring further intervention and support, which is monitored and reviewed in line with their specific needs.
-A dyslexia awareness teacher is able to work closely with students and offer specialist intervention.

 Support for Parents and Carers

 The Local Offer aims to provide information about all the services and support available for children and young people with Special Educational Needs or Disability (SEND).